- Download our Moving to Buenos Aires Guide (PDF)

 Las Cañitas

-If expats are looking for a quiet daytime atmosphere that transforms into a lively nightlife, Las Cañitas could be the perfect place for them.
+For expats who want a quiet daytime atmosphere that transforms into a lively nightlife, Las Cañitas could be the perfect place.
 During the day, its narrow streets are mostly traffic-free, but at night, the area comes to life with a wide variety of entertainment options.

-As a subdivision of Palermo, Las Cañitas is known for being one of the safest areas in Buenos Aires, thanks in part to the military training base located there.
+As a subdivision of Palermo, Las Cañitas is known for being one of the safest areas in Buenos Aires, with its well-maintained streets and proximity to the Campo Argentino de Polo.
 There are many upmarket and antique shops in this area, as well as a diverse selection of bars and restaurants.
 There is also a large shopping centre that caters for every need.
-Expats living in Las Cañitas will have plenty of options for entertainment and leisure.
+Those living in Las Cañitas will have plenty of options for entertainment and leisure.

 Plaza San Martín